lanl/MATAR/test/laplace/README.md

-The examples in this folder shows the correct and incorrect use of the MATAR arrays by using the Lplace equation for steady-state temperature distribution using Jacobi iteration as a case study.
+This folder shows the correct and incorrect use of MATAR arrays and the consequences on performance.
+The numerical solution of the Laplace equation for steady-state temperature distribution using Jacobi iteration is used as a case study.
 The results of the tests are detailed in "report.pdf".